Tabata for Beginners

 Today there is a lot of talk about "sitting disease" and it is being compared to smoking!
-Imagine that sitting around the house can be as detrimental to your health as inhaling chemicals.
+Imagine that sitting around the house can be as detrimental to your health as inhaling toxic chemicals.
 It isn't just sitting around during our leisure time either.
-In this the information age people are sitting at desk jobs more than ever and it is just not good for you.
+In the information age people are sitting at desk jobs more than ever and it is just not good for you.
 We were not made to sit for so long.

 Count your steps!

 I know I was very surprised.
-I considered myself an active personal but when I wasn't in the gym I was barely getting 5,000 steps in per day.
+I considered myself an active person but when I wasn't in the gym I was barely getting 5,000 steps in per day.
 That is only half the recommendation.
-When you stop and think about your routine you spend so much time driving, sitting at a desk, then flaking out on the couch after a hard day at work.
+When you stop and think about your routine you spend so much time driving, sitting at a desk, then flopped on the couch after a hard day at work.
 That's not a lot of steps.

-High Intensity Interval Training - Resources Online
+Tabata Training - More Resources Online

 Time is at a premium but in order to extent your time on this earth you cannot afford to ignore the need for exercise.
 These links will provide you with everything you need to know to get started with Tabatas.
-Here's to your health!

 Did you ever think you could get a workout in so little time?

-Dr. Oz likes Tabatas!
+Dr. Oz Tries Tabatas